Delaware County Political History

 The wealthy and working class areas of Delaware County both delivered strong margins to Republicans during the 1970s and 1980s.
 In fact, DelCo voted 6.7 points to the right of the national average in 1988.

 1988 was the last time DelCo would, and likely ever will, vote Republican for the Presidency again.
 Dramatic demographic shifts in eastern Delaware County, largely caused by the aging, ethnic, blue collar residents of DelCo's eastern boroughs and townships dying or moving out farther into the suburbs, turned many historically white areas into majority or plurality black areas.
 Even historically black areas, like the City of Chester, became more black in the 1990s and 2000s.
-Additionally, the county's portion of the Main Line, along with the district's fairly Jewish, wealthy areas in the district like Nether Providence and Upper Providence Townships and Rose Valley, trended away from Republicans as the national Republican Party became more focused on social conservatism.
+Additionally, the county's portion of the Main Line, along with the district's fairly Jewish, wealthy areas like Nether Providence and Upper Providence Townships and Rose Valley, trended away from Republicans as the national Republican Party became more focused on social conservatism.
 To make matters worse, Republicans no longer got the margins they used to out of middle income suburban areas like Marple and Springfield Townships.

 The result of these trends have been devastating for Delaware County Republicans.
 The county went from R+6.7 to the national average in 1988 to D+5.7 to the national average in 2000 and D+8.8 to the national average in 2012.